 Will Insurance Pay for Your Plastic Surgery?

-The easiest answer is simply no. There are exceptions to this rule but, in general, most insurance policies will not pay for a cosmetic procedure.
+The short answer is simply no. There are exceptions to this rule but, in general, most insurance policies will not pay for a cosmetic procedure.
 In order to get an exception, you would have to prove that you needed the surgery for reconstructive purposes.
 Also, patients with breast cancer sometimes require mastectomies.
 Breast reconstruction after this procedure is usually covered in most insurance plans.
 Other exceptions include breast reductions when the patient can prove that the weight of her breasts causes significant physical pain.

 The line between cosmetic and reconstructive surgery can get blurry sometimes.
 If you are repairing a cleft palate, you can usually count on coverage because that is considered reconstructive.
 Blepharoplasty, or eyelid surgery, is usually considered cosmetic and not covered.
 However, if a hooded eyelid is interfering with your vision, the procedure might qualify for coverage as a reconstructive operation.